MonetDB/pymonetdb/doc/examples.rst

     cursor.close()
     conn.close()

 You can also write your own up- and download handler.
-The DefaultHandler used above is a good example of how to do that:
+The SafeDirectoryHandler used above is a good example of how to do that:

 .. literalinclude:: ../pymonetdb/filetransfer.py
-   :pyobject: DefaultHandler
+   :pyobject: SafeDirectoryHandler